 It took me several days to figure out how to set up a fully encrypted machine with 2FA.
 This guide should help to get it done in some hours (hopefully).
 There exists a plenty bunch of tutorials. but none contains a step-by-step guide to get the following things done.

-• UEFI Secure boot with self signed boot loader
+) folder on separated partition - UEFI Secure boot with self signed boot loader

-• YubiKey authentication for user login and sudo commands
+- YubiKey authentication for user login and

-• Hooks to auto sign the kernel after an upgrade
+commands - Hooks to auto sign the kernel after an upgrade

 You should be familiar with Linux and you should be able to edit files with vi/vim.
 You need an USB stick for the Linux Live environment and a second computer would be useful for look ups and to read this guide while preparing your fully encrypted Linux.
 And of course you will need an YubiKey.